batcity/high-level-design-lab/design-whatsapp/08_tech_stack_and_components.md

 📘 *This stack is designed for learning and reasoning about production-scale distributed messaging systems — not a literal WhatsApp implementation.*

-## User Authentication Service, Message Persistence service and Media upload service:

-I'd use a REST Service build using Spring boot (see Message service above for reasoning)

-## Database:

-I'd use something like Spanner for the Database considering the data model is highly relational, Spanner allows devs to scale horizontally pretty easily so it should be easy to scale it up to tens of millions of concurrent users

-## CDN:

-I'd use Akamai mostly since that's the only one i know lol

-## Cloud storage:

-S3 -> since this scale to store any amount of data

-## Other:

-I would use websockets to maintain a persistent connection between users who are online and the fan out web service that delivers messages to the users